Yomguithereal/colifrapy/README.md

 	# ERROR will always be kept whatsoever for obvious reasons, even if you drop it
 	log_threshold : ['DEBUG', 'ERROR']

-	# optional (default, False), whether you want your errors to generate exceptions or not
+	# optional (default, False), whether you want your errors to raise exceptions
 	exceptions: False

 	# flavors (see Eyecandy) you can drop those lines if you want default